-- (1) Overhang is calculated by dividing the total shares underlying all outstanding equity awards (and shares available for grant but not outstanding) as of the end of each fiscal year by the Company's total number of shares outstanding as of the end of each fiscal year.
-This calculation includes all outstanding options (whether or not "in the money") and full value awards that may or may not vest because they are not yet earned or because performance criteria may not be achieved. - (2) Burn rate is calculated by dividing the number of shares subject to equity awards granted during the fiscal year by the weighted average ordinary shares outstanding during the applicable year. - (3) Net burn rate also adjusts for cancellations and forfeitures. - (4) Both the burn rate and net burn rate reported for FY2021 in the 2021 proxy were incorrectly calculated due to the omission of certain performance-based awards in the calculations.
+Overhang is calculated by dividing the total shares underlying all outstanding equity awards (and shares available for grant but not outstanding) as of (1) the end of each fiscal year by the Company's total number of shares outstanding as of the end of each fiscal year.
+This calculation includes all outstanding options (whether or not "in the money") and full value awards that may or may not vest because they are not yet earned or because performance criteria may not be achieved.

+- Net burn rate also adjusts for cancellations and forfeitures.
+(3) - Both the burn rate and net burn rate reported for FY2021 in the 2021 proxy were incorrectly calculated due to the omission of certain performance-(4) based awards in the calculations.
 The burn rate was reported at 8.14% and the net burn rate was reported at 3.63%.
 The figures in this table reflected the corrected calculation.